fyang93/diffusion/README.md

 ## Parameters

 All parameters can be modified in `Makefile`.
-You may want to edit `DATASET` and `FEATURE_TYPE` to test all combinations of each dataset and each feature type.
+You may want to edit [DATASET](https://github.com/fyang93/diffusion/blob/master/Makefile#L6) and [FEATURE_TYPE](https://github.com/fyang93/diffusion/blob/master/Makefile#L8) to test all combinations of each dataset and each feature type.
-Another parameter `truncation_size` is set to 1000 by default, for large datasets like Oxford105k and Paris106k, change it to 5000 will improve the performance.
+Another parameter [truncation_size](https://github.com/fyang93/diffusion/blob/master/Makefile#L18) is set to 1000 by default, for large datasets like Oxford105k and Paris106k, changing it to 5000 will improve the performance.

 ## Run